arundasan91/Linux-Essentials/Create_Volume_Chameleon_Openstack_VM.md

 #Create and attach a Volume in Chameleon Openstack VM.
 ###Backup your data people :)

-1: First, you need to create a volume by going into your respective projects in Chameleon.Once you have it created, attach the volume to an instance using the drop down menu towards the right.
+1: First, you need to create a volume by going into your respective projects in Chameleon, choosing `Volume` from `Compute` Menu and choosing `+Create Volume`.

+Once you have created a volume, attach it to an instance using the drop down menu towards the right and selecting `Manage Attachement`.

 After attaching the Volume, you will get a device name.
 The device name can be seen under Attached to field.

-For example: Attached to Arun_MPI_Learning_Node_3 on /dev/vd.
-Here /dev/vdb is the device name.
+For example: `Attached to Arun_MPI_Learning_Node_3 on /dev/vd`.
+Here `/dev/vdb` is the device name.
 Keep a note of it, we need it in the next step.

 2: Make sure the volume is attached.
 ```